 Math Diagnostic Exam & Remedial Math Course

-Math Diagnostic Exam and Remedial Math Course
+Math Diagnostic Exam

 If you do not have the required mathematics results or mathematics at the required level, you are still allowed to start at LUC The Hague, but will be required to take an (online) Mathematics Diagnostic Exam at the start of the academic year.
 This exam is meant to assess your mathematics level.
 It provides an indication whether more training is needed in order to be able to successfully complete the compulsory mathematics course in the second semester of the first year.